La5te2/ChessAI/Gadus.md

 ### 2.1 State Encoding

+The state encoder uses file coordinates $0$ through $7$ for files `a` through `h` and rank coordinates $0$ through $7$ for ranks 1 through 8.
+It labels the pieces of the player to move as friendly and the other pieces as opposing.
+For a White-to-move state, canonical coordinates equal physical board coordinates.
+For a Black-to-move state, the encoder maps physical square $(r,f)$ to canonical square $(7-r,f)$.

-The network requires a fixed numerical representation of each complete chess state.
-Gadus represents a state with 18 binary feature maps called planes.
-Each plane is an $8\times8$ grid aligned with the chessboard, and each square corresponds to one scalar entry in that grid.
-An entry equals $1$ when its plane marks the corresponding square and $0$ otherwise.
-The state encoder $\phi_G$ stacks the 18 planes into one tensor:
+The resulting network input contains 17 binary planes, each of which is an $8\times8$ grid aligned with the canonical board.
+One entry equals $1$ when the feature represented by its plane is present at the corresponding square and equals $0$ otherwise:

 $$
-\phi_G:\mathcal X\rightarrow\lbrace0,1\rbrace^{18\times8\times8}.
+\phi_G:\mathcal X\rightarrow\lbrace0,1\rbrace^{17\times8\times8}.
 $$

-The first tensor dimension identifies a plane, the second identifies a rank and the third identifies a file.
-Planes 0 through 5 represent White pawn, knight, bishop, rook, queen and king occupancy.
-Each entry in a piece plane equals $1$ exactly when the corresponding square contains the piece represented by that plane.
-For example, the `f3` entry in the White-knight plane equals $1$ exactly when a White knight occupies `f3`.
-Planes 6 through 11 represent the six Black piece types in the same order.
+Planes 0 through 5 represent friendly pawn, knight, bishop, rook, queen and king occupancy.
+Planes 6 through 11 represent the opposing piece types in the same order.
+Each entry in these planes indicates whether the represented piece occupies the corresponding canonical square.

-The remaining six planes represent features that apply to the complete state or to one file.
-Plane 12 contains ones in all 64 entries when White is to move and zeros when Black is to move.
-Planes 13 through 16 represent White kingside, White queenside, Black kingside and Black queenside castling rights.
-Each castling plane contains ones in all 64 entries when its right is available and zeros otherwise.
-When an en passant square exists, plane 17 contains ones in the eight entries belonging to its file and zeros in all other entries.
-When no en passant square exists, plane 17 contains only zeros.
+Planes 12 through 15 represent friendly kingside, friendly queenside, opposing kingside and opposing queenside castling rights.
+Each castling plane contains ones at all 64 squares when its right is available and zeros at all 64 squares otherwise.
+Plane 16 contains ones at the eight squares of the canonical en passant file and zeros elsewhere.
+The complete plane is zero when no en passant square exists.
+The canonical transformation identifies the player to move through the friendly role, so the network input requires no separate side-to-move plane.

-For storage, Gadus packs the eight entries on one rank of one plane into one byte.
-Within each plane, the bytes appear in order from rank 1 through rank 8, and the planes appear in numerical order from 0 through 17.
-Within each byte, the bits represent files `a` through `h`, with file `a` in the most significant bit and file `h` in the least significant bit.
-One plane therefore requires eight bytes, and all 18 planes require $18\times8=144$ bytes. `PackedState` denotes this 144-byte representation, whose unpacked bits reproduce $\phi_G(x)$ exactly.

-The encoded tensor $\phi_G(x)$ records piece placement, side to move, castling rights and the en passant file.
+The canonical input records piece placement relative to the player to move, castling rights and the en passant file.
 The complete state $x$ additionally records move counters and repetition history.
-Since $\phi_G$ omits move counters and repetition history, complete states that differ only in those fields produce the same network input.
+Complete states that differ only in these omitted fields therefore produce the same network input.

 ### 2.2 Action Encoding

 The legal-action set $\mathcal A(x)$ varies with the complete state $x$.
-To give actions a state-independent numerical representation, Gadus assigns each legal action $a\in\mathcal A(x)$ an index $i_G(a)$ in the fixed set $\mathcal I_G$.
+Gadus first assigns each legal action a state-independent physical index in $\mathcal I_G$, then transforms that index to the same canonical coordinates as the encoded state.

 Every action index has two components.
 The source-square component $q$ identifies the square from which the move begins.
 The motion-pattern component $p$ describes the displacement from the source square to the destination square and, for an underpromotion, also identifies the promoted piece.